 In Japan, it’s traditional to exchange special postcards, or nengajo, on New Year’s Day.
 These handwritten tokens express gratitude for the old year as well as passing on good wishes for the new one.
 This year, why not drop a friend a line rather than a text and wish them well?

 Wear your joy

 Have a rummage in your wardrobe and pull out something ritzy you haven’t worn for a while.
 Think back to all the good times you’ve had in it.
 Maybe it’s looking a bit tired?
 So what?
 Put it on!
 You’ll be smiling in no time.

 If you have an old diary or appointments calendar from last year, take some time to settle down and flick through its pages.
 Look for all the bright moments – even in those days that might have felt hard going at the time.
 Chances are you’ll remember that moments of kindness, friendship and laughter occurred even on the toughest days.

 Patch up an old friendship that’s fallen apart.
 Why forsake the fun and companionship of the past for bruised feelings or a difference of opinion?
 Meet in a café in town, reconnect and look back on the good times.

 Does your local homeless shelter need helpers even more in the winter months?
 Is there a skill or talent you could share to help out at your child’s school?
 Your contribution might be the glitter in someone else’s day.

 Licence to lounge

 And relax!
-Winter was invented for soft dressing gowns, leggings, slippers and snuggling up with a copy of In The Moment.
+Winter was invented for soft dressing gowns, leggings, slippers and snuggling up with a copy of your favourite magazine.
 Get changed, get cosy and settle down.